What is Child Abuse?

 - Staring at the child or looking at his/her body and saying how beautiful they are.

-- Explain why they need to keep secrets (details of techniques restricted)
+- Explain why they need to keep secrets (We do not details these techniques)

 - Takes photographs or videos and have them act roles in fun games.